Write Once Read Forever

-WORF (Write Once, Read Forever) is a new data storage method which allows users to write data once and allows storage of the users data without ever being refreshed.
-This differs from current digital storage techniques such as drives that need to be re-written often to prevent loss or corruption of data.
-WORF has the potential to store data forever and is currently being tested on the International Space Station (ISS).
+Write Once Read Forever (WORF) is a data storage method which allows users to write data once and allows storage of the users data without ever being refreshed.
+This differs from common digital storage techniques such as drives that need to be re-written often to prevent loss or corruption of data.
+WORF was tested on the International Space Station in 2019.